-Weeds are not yield-reducing on the Jackson family farms at Gurley, in northern NSW, and that’s how they want to keep it.
+Weeds are not yield-reducing on the Jackson’s family farms and that’s how they want to keep it.

 Each year there is wheat on about 30–40 per cent of the farmed area and several break crops.
 If weed numbers start building up in a paddock they use a canola–chickpea double break to help drive down the weed seed bank.

 “We see annual ryegrass coming – it’s in the district and on our farm,” says Brad.
 “We know how bad it can get and how quickly herbicide resistant populations develop.
 We want to stay on the front foot.”

 “The rotation that has worked well here is wheat, followed by canola, then barley, then linseed.
 Linseed can dry out the profile but is important in the rotation to control root-lesion nematodes,” he says.
 “We don’t grow any summer crops so we use multiple tactics in our winter crops to keep weed numbers low.”

 Having used a conventional tined precision planter for 15–20 years, the Jacksons now use a Boss precision planter with coulters on a parallelogram configuration.
 They are finding the trash flow is better with the coulter and they have more control over the planting depth.
 This planter enables them to establish chickpea crops from a planting depth of 20 cm.

 Brad and Peter attended the 2017 WeedSmart Week in Wagga Wagga where they were convinced of the need to reintroduce the use of pre-emergent herbicides and take every opportunity to mix and rotate herbicide modes of action.

 The Jacksons also use strategic tillage and optical sprayer technology in fallow and desiccation in chickpeas and crop-topping in canola to control late winter grasses and early summer grasses harvest weed seed control.